ACTNET: end-to-end learning of feature activations and multi-stream aggregation for effective instance image retrieval: Experimental results

-In this section we compare ACTNET with the state-of-the-art GEM network.
-For a fair assessment, we train both ACTNET and GEM in an end-to-end manner on GLDR dataset with triplet loss.
-In GEM, the generalised mean pooling layer \cite{GEM} is added to the last convolutional layer of the ResNext101.
-The pooling layer is followed by L2-normalisation, PCA+Whitening and L2-normalisation layers.
+In this section we compare ACTNET with the modified GEM (multi-stream) and REMAP networks.
+For a fair assessment, we train ACTNET, GEM and REMAP in an end-to-end manner on GLRD dataset with triplet loss.
+We use multi-stream aggregation for all networks.

-After training the networks, we extract $D$-dimensional ACTNET and GEM representations from the test datasets and compute the retrieval performance (Figure \ref{REMAP_vs_RMAC}), as a function of descriptor dimensionality.
-Compared to GEM, ACTNET offers an average gain of +1.7\%, 4.8\% and 5.1\% on Holidays, Oxford5k and MPEG datasets respectively.
-The difference in retrieval performance is even more significant on challenging datasets $R$Oxf$M$ (+8.8\%), $R$Oxf$H$ (+10.2\%) and $R$Par$H$ (+3.4\%).
-On large scale datasets $R$Oxf$M$+$R$1M, $R$Oxf$H$+$R$1M, $R$Par$M$+$R$1M and $R$Par$H$+$R$1M dataset, ACTNET achieves 54.8\%, 29.9\%, 56.3\% and 28.6\%, outperforming any results published to date.
-It is also important to note that ACTNET compact signature (128 dimensional) consistently achieves a higher mAP than GEM compact signature on all datasets.

-Figure \ref{Image_ret} illustrates the top four retrieved images by our ACTNET and baseline GEM on few $R$Oxf queries.
+In multi-stream GEM architecture, the convolutional features from both streams are aggregated using generalized mean pooling, concatenated, L2-normalised, PCA-Whitened and L2-normalised again to form image descriptor.

+In REMAP architecture, the convolutional features from last two streams are passed through rigid grid ROI-pooling block.
+The region based descriptors are L2-normalized, scaled based on KL-divergence weights and sum-pooled.
+The two 2048 dimensional descriptors from each streams are concatenated, PCA-Whitened and L2-normalized to form REMAP signature.
+After training the networks, we extract $D$-dimensional ($D=4096$) ACTNET, GEM and REMAP representations from the test datasets and compute the retrieval performance (Figure \ref{REMAP_vs_RMAC}), as a function of descriptor dimensionality.
+For the comparison, we use single image scale ([1024 $\times$ 768]) to compute ACTNET, GEM and REMAP representations.

+It can be observed from Figure \ref{REMAP_vs_RMAC} that ACTNET consistently achieves higher mAP than GEM and REMAP signatures on all datasets.

+For qualitative understanding, Figure \ref{Image_ret} demonstrates two queries of $R$Oxf dataset where the difference in recall between ACTNET and GEM is most significant and one query where the difference in recall between GEM and ACTNET is the biggest.
 For every query, the correctly retrieved images are marked by a green frame.
-It can be observed that in both the cases ACTNET is able to retrieve difficult matching images compared to GEM which places them far down in the ranking.